 This website began as a place for me to organise thoughts and materials for my PhD in the School of Historical Studies at the University of Melbourne which I started in August 2005, graduating in August 2009.
-I also blog at the Society for Military History Blog, and can be found at Twitter, Academia.edu and Google Scholar Citations.
+I can also be found at Twitter, Academia.edu and Google Scholar Citations.

 Before becoming an academic, I worked in IT at the University of Melbourne.
 Previously, I trained as an astrophysicist, obtaining a Master of Science by research from the School of Physics at the University of Melbourne in 1998.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Permissions beyond the scope of this license may be available at https://airminded.org/copyright/.